andy489/Introduction_to_Programming_CPP/Tasks.md

 - Output: False

+**8.05.** Write a program which by a given random text, displays all the different words in the text one by one in a row arranged lexicographically, starting from the smallest one.
+For a word we consider every string containing only lowercase and uppercase symbols from the Latin alphabet.
+Consider all other characters as separators between the words.
+Implement the code of the program without using libraries other than <iostream>. Еach memory the program uses must be dynamically allocated to the exact size.

 ## 9. Other tasks

 **9.01.** Write a program which by given two days of any year computes the number of days between them.
 Hint: